Removable presymplectic singularities and the local splitting of Dirac structures: Splitting of presymplectic forms with singularities

 \begin{Definition} Let $\omega \in \Omega^2(M)$ be viewed as map $TM \to T^*M$ and $\Pi \in \calX^2(M)$ viewed as map $T^*M \to TM$.
 We say that $\omega$ and $\Pi$ are \emph{partial inverses} to each other if

 \end{Definition}

 \begin{Proposition} Let $\omega \in \Omega^2(M)$ be a closed 2-form.
-The following are equivalent: \begin{itemize} \item[(i)] $\omega$ has a partial inverse Poisson bivector on a neighborhood of $m \in M$. \item[(ii)] $\omega$ is regular at $m \in M$. \end{itemize} \end{Proposition} \begin{proof} Assume that $\Pi$ is a partial inverse to $\omega$ on some neighborhood $U$ of $m$ which we can assume, without loss of generality, to be connected.
-It follows by basic linear algebra from \eqref{eq:PartialInverses} that $\im\Pi \oplus \ker\omega = TM$ at all points in $U$.
-As it is true for all maps of vector bundles, the dimensions of the images of both $\omega$ and $\Pi$ are lower semi-continuous.
-Since $\dim \im \Pi + \dim \ker \omega = \dim M$ the dimension of the kernel of $\omega$ must be both upper and lower semi-continuous, hence, locally constant.
+The following are equivalent: \begin{itemize} \item[(i)] $\omega$ has a partial inverse Poisson bivector on a neighborhood of $m \in M$. \item[(ii)] $\omega$ is regular (i.e.\ of locally constant rank) at $m \in M$. \end{itemize} \end{Proposition} \begin{proof} Assume that $\Pi$ is a partial inverse to $\omega$ on some neighborhood $U$ of $m$ which we can assume, without loss of generality, to be connected.
+Note that the rank of every smooth map of vector bundles is lower semi-continuous.
+In particular, the function $\dim \im \omega$ is lower-semi-continuous and, hence, $\dim \ker \omega$ is upper semi-continuous.
+It follows from Eqs.~\eqref{eq:PartialInverses} that $\id_{TM} - \Pi\omega$ is the projection to the kernel of $\omega$, which is a smooth map of vector bundles.
+It follows that $\im \ker \omega$ is also lower semi-continuous.
+We see that the dimension of the kernel of $\omega$ must be both upper and lower semi-continuous, hence, locally constant.
 Since $U$ is connected the dimension must be constant.

 Assume now that $\omega$ is regular at $m \in M$.
 Since $\omega$ is closed $\ker \omega$ is an integrable distribution on some coordinate neighborhood $U \ni m$.
 Let $\{x^1, \ldots, x^p, y^1, \ldots, y^q \}$ be coordinates such that $\{ \frac{\partial}{\partial x^1} , \ldots, \frac{\partial}{\partial x^p} \}$ spans $\ker\omega$.
 Then $\omega = \tfrac{1}{2} \omega_{ij} dy^i \wedge dy^j$ where the matrix $\omega_{ij}$ is non-degenerate.
 The bivector field $\Pi := \frac{1}{2} (\omega^{-1})^{ij} \frac{\partial}{\partial y^i} \wedge \frac{\partial}{\partial y^j}$ is a Poisson bivector that is a partial inverse of $\omega$. \end{proof}